satellite-image-deep-learning/techniques/README.md

   4.2.25.
 [SLRDet](https://github.com/LUCKMOONLIGHT/SLRDet) -> project based on mmdetection to reimplement RRPN and use the model Faster R-CNN OBB

   4.2.26.
-[AxisLearning](https://github.com/RSIA-LIESMARS-WHU/AxisLearning) -> code for 2020 [paper](https://www.mdpi.com/2072-4292/12/6/908): Axis Learning for Orientated Objects Detection in Aerial Images
+[AxisLearning](https://github.com/RSIA-LIESMARS-WHU/AxisLearning) -> Axis Learning for Orientated Objects Detection in Aerial Images

   4.2.27.
 [Detection_and_Recognition_in_Remote_Sensing_Image](https://github.com/whywhs/Detection_and_Recognition_in_Remote_Sensing_Image) -> This work uses PaNet to realize Detection and Recognition in Remote Sensing Image by MXNet